brh55/react-native-masonry/readme.md

 #### brick.onPress
 ##### Type: `Func (brick)`
 A function handler when the brick is pressed.
 The function will be called with the instance of the brick, which provides it's dimensions, columns, as well as any user defined properties passed into the `bricks` prop.
-An image will be wrapped by a "TouchableHighlight".
+An image will be wrapped by a [`<TouchableHighlight>`](https://facebook.github.io/react-native/docs/touchablehighlight.html).

 IE: `onPress: (brick) => goTo(brick.id)`